esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

     %% syslogger, % uncomment to enable a logger handler for syslog

-You also need to edit `rel/files/app.config` and uncomment the line:
+You also need to edit `rel/files/app.config` and uncomment the lines:

      % Uncomment these lines to enable logging to syslog.
      % Remember to add syslogger as a dependency in mongooseim.app.src.